-- Wear Bars.
-Manufacturers also place wear bars in the grooves between tire treads.
-Replace your tires when the treads are flush with the bars.
+Manufacturers also place tread wear indicators in the tread grooves.
+Replace your tires when the tread wears even with the wear bars.

-- A new set of tires will repay you with better control, confidence, and in some cases improved gas mileage.
-For example, the new Goodyear Assurance® Fuel Max tires save up to 2,600 miles worth of gas over the life of four tires.* With $3 gas and 26 mpg, that’s $300—enough to buy two new tires.
+A new set of tires will repay you with better control, confidence, and in some cases improved gas mileage.
+For example, the Goodyear Assurance® Fuel Max tires can save enough over their lifetime to buy two new tires.*

 *Up to 2,600 miles based on a 4% fuel economy improvement on 65,000-Mile Tread Life Limited Warranty, as compared to the standard Goodyear Assurance P195/65R15 size tire tested on 2008 Honda Civic.
 Actual results may vary depending on when tires are replaced, driving and road conditions, and proper tire maintenance.